 Taking physical possession of gold is a secure investment option, as your assets will not vanish during an electronic blackout or stock market crash.
 Additionally, your physical gold will serve as financial insurance and an inflationary hedge in a political or economic catastrophe.

-However, several drawbacks exist in buying physical gold.
+However, several drawbacks exist to buying physical gold.
 Verifying rare or old gold coins can be challenging, and it is expensive to store and insure bullion.
 Dealers also tend to charge a premium for coins and jewelry.

 The Royal Canadian Mint is a reputable source of gold coinage, such as the Gold Maple Leaf or Golden Eagle.
 You should always buy gold in its purest form and compare the premium asked with gold’s current spot price.
 If there is a difference of 10% or more, consider other options.